-Rob Goss explores the Tama region, which covers the western area of Tokyo, and boasts everything from mountains and ancient temples to clamping
+Rob Goss explores the Tama region, which covers the western area of Tokyo and has everything from mountains and ancient temples to glamping.
+(Main image: Copyright: TCVB)

-If the 23 special wards that make up the heart of modern Tokyo defy stereotypes with their diversity, then the Tama region goes even further: covering 1,160 square kilometres and home to just over four million of Tokyo’s almost 14 million residents, it blows the concrete jungle stereotypes out of the water.
+If the 23 special wards that make up the heart of modern Tokyo defy stereotypes with their diversity, then the Tama region goes even further: covering more than 1,500 square kilometres and home to just over four million of Tokyo’s almost 14 million residents, it blows the concrete jungle stereotypes out of the water.

 Exploring Tama from central Tokyo, the region begins with suburbs before becoming gradually more rural and even remote, providing a varied range of experiences and attractions.
 Almost bordering the 23 special wards, Kichijoji has a hip reputation because of its independent cafes, cool bars and street fashions, as well as being one of the neighbourhoods connected to the chilled out Inokashira Park – a lovely spot to picnic, watch street performers or have a paddle in a rowboat.
 Going ever so slightly further into Tama, but still easy to access thanks to Tokyo’s extensive rail network, you also find the superb Edo-Tokyo Open Air Architectural Museum and its collection of 30 historic structures in Koganei Park.